 Most states in the US, have passed laws to agree with the Federal Odometer Act.
 This law exempts vehicles that are 10 years and above from reporting mileage at the time of sale.

-When purchasing a used vehicle and it is marked “exempt” it means that the vehicle is 10 years or older and its mileage isn’t reliable.
+A used vehicle marked “exempt” it means that the vehicle is 10 years or older and its mileage isn’t reliable.

 For all of these reasons, most states, have passed laws to coincide with the Federal Odometer Act.
 The law exempts cars 10 years or older from the requirement of having mileage reported at the time of sale.